-Today I wanted to share a more personal side of the actual WHY behind taking the plunge and moving into a Sprinter van full-time.
+Today I wanted to share a more personal side of the actual WHY behind taking the plunge and moving into a Sprinter van full-time and tangible tips on how to start van life.
 The truth is, I grappled with this decision for years.
 I spent a lot of time being intrigued, but unsure of if it was actually a realistic option for my life.
 It didn't happen over night.
 A lot of big changes were made along the way to make this lifestyle a possibility.
 So if you're reading this right now and can relate, I'm going to take you along for the journey of how this went from a dream to reality in my life!

 It really all started with a weekend warrior adventure lifestyle.
 My fiance, Shane and I found ourselves taking trips to the Colorado mountains and nearby states literally every weekend.
 From the second we got off work on Friday to Sunday night, we were on the go finding places to explore outdoors.
 Over the years, we found ourselves remarking more and more that we didn't want to go back every Sunday.
 We were tired of having the constraints of needing to be in Denver Monday-Friday.
 We were craving the time + space to move a little slower, stay a little longer, and go a little further.